-Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Absences 201 A Tardies B Unexcused absence from school C Persistent or excessive absences from school D Habitual truancy (i.e., unlawfully absent from school for a number of days in excess of 5 days in any quarter, 10 days in any semester, or 20 days in a school year) NOTE: District laws prohibits out-of- school suspensions for attendance- related condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences are referred to CFSA and students ages 14-17 who accumulates the condumore unexcused absences are referred to CFSA and students ages 14-17 who accumulates the conduction of Academic Dishonesty 202 Cheating, plagiarizing, etc. Using or allowing access to another student's virtual account to engage in any behavior that is not school sanctioned • • • NOTE: Student may receive a failing grade for that assignment Activation of False Alarm / Bomb Threat 301 A Student threatens, attempts or willfully activates a false alarm or makes a bomb threat that causes bodily injury or emotional distress to another student who sustains minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling • • • B Student threatens, attempts or willfully activates a false alarm or makes a bomb threat that causes bodily injury or emotional distress to another student who sustains significant injuries that requires more than minor medical attention or more than minimal professional treatment or counseling. • • • • • NOTE: Commits or is involved in committing false alarms/or bomb threat
+Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Absences 201 A Tardies B Unexcused absence from school C Persistent or excessive absences from school D Habitual truancy (i.e., unlawfully absent from school for a number of days in excess of 5 days in any quarter, 10 days in any semester, or 20 days in a school year) NOTE: District laws prohibits out-of- school suspensions for attendance- related condumore unexcused absences be referred to CFSA and students ages 14-17 who accumulates the condumorate of the condumorat Academic Dishonesty 202 Cheating, plagiarizing, etc. Using or allowing access to another student's virtual account to engage in any behavior that is not school sanctioned NOTE: Student may receive a failing grade for that assignment Activation of False Alarm / Bomb Threat 301 A Student threatens, attempts or willfully activates a false alarm or makes a bomb threat that causes bodily injury or emotional distress to another student who sustains minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling • • B Student threatens, attempts or willfully activates a false alarm or makes a bomb threat that causes bodily injury or emotional distress to another student who sustains significant injuries that requires more than minor medical attention or more than minimal professional treatment or counseling. • • • NOTE: Commits or is involved in committing false alarms/or bomb threat